 In 2017, Textile segment contributed to 84% of sales, while graphics & galvanic products contributed 5% & 11% respectively.

 Both Textile consumables & machinery, as well as the graphic segment have been growing at around 19% CAGR over past 8 years or so.

 Historical sales by segment, source Stovec Annual Reports.

 Two-third of the revenue comes from selling of consumable items such as screens, ink etc. while one-third comes from selling machines (capital goods)

-Stovec has established a strong after-sales services network across India.
+Stovec has strong after-sales services network across India.
 The company has service engineers located in major textile hubs in Ahmedabad, Surat, Mumbai, Tirupur and New Delhi.

 Existing Capacity & Expansion Plans